silas-inegbe/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task -9 Write a script that duplicates the last line of the file iacta Task -10 Write a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
-Task -11 Write a script that counts the number of directories and sub-directories in the current directory
+Task -11 Write a script that counts the number of directories and sub-directories in the current directory Task -12 Create a script that displays the 10 newest files in the current directory.

+Requirements:

+One file per line

+Sorted from the newest to the oldest